ICGC-TCGA-PanCancer/pancancer.info.content/README.md

 Content for the pancancer.info website, organized for deployment.

-To deploy the website in a new Ubuntu environment:
+To deploy the website in a new Ubuntu environment (14.04 recommended):
 ```
 curl https://raw.githubusercontent.com/ICGC-TCGA-PanCancer/pancancer.info.content/master/install.sh | sh
 ```